bahmutov/cypress-examples/docs/recipes/loader-inside.md

 **Solution:** always check if the page has finished loading before checking the elements and its contents.
 You should also use more positive assertions rather than negative assertions.

+**Learn more** by reading the blog posts [Negative Assertions And Missing States](https://glebbahmutov.com/blog/negative-assertions-and-missing-states/) and [Be Careful With Negative Assertions](https://glebbahmutov.com/blog/negative-assertions/).

 ```js skip
 // 🚨 BAD PRACTICE
 cy.get('#el').should('not.be.empty')